Dani Gibson: International career

 In January 2023, Gibson was named in an England squad for the first time, as a travelling reserve for the 2023 ICC Women's T20 World Cup.
 In June 2023, she was named in England's squad for their Test match against Australia.
 She made her T20I debut for England against Australia, on 1 July 2023.
 She played all three matches in the series, taking two wickets.
 She was later named in the ODI squad in the same series, but did not play a match.
 Later that summer, she was named in England's squad for their series against Sri Lanka.
 She played all three T20Is during the series, taking one wicket and scoring 21 from 15 deliveries in the 3rd T20I.
 In December 2023, she was awarded her first central contract with England.
 She played one match during England's tour of India that same month.
 She was named in the England squad for the 2024 ICC Women's T20 World Cup.
 In December 2024, Gibson was included in the England squad for the 2025 Women's Ashes series in Australia.
+In April 2026, after over a year out of international cricket with injury, Gibson was named in the England squad for the 2026 ICC Women's T20 World Cup.
+She made her ODI debut against New Zealand on 10 May 2026.